Victor Elliot-Murray-Kynynmound, 5th Earl of Minto

-Victor Gilbert Lariston Garnet Elliot-Murray-Kynynmound, 5th Earl of Minto (/kɪˈnɪnmənd/; 12 February 1891 – 1975) was a member of the British nobility.
+Victor Gilbert Lariston Garnet Elliot-Murray-Kynynmound, 5th Earl of Minto (/kɪˈnɪnmənd/; 12 February 1891 – 11 January 1975), was a member of the British nobility.

 Early life

 He was the son of Gilbert John Elliot-Murray-Kynynmound, 4th Earl of Minto, who served as Governor General of Canada and Viceroy and Governor-General of India, and Lady Mary Caroline Grey.
-Among his siblings were Lady Eileen Elliot (who married Lord Francis Scott, a son of the 6th Duke of Buccleuch) Lady Ruby Elliot (who married Rowland Baring, 2nd Earl of Cromer), Lady Violet Mary Elliot (who married Lord Charles Petty-Fitzmaurice, and John Astor, 1st Baron Astor of Hever), and Ho.
+Among his siblings were Lady Eileen Elliot (who married Lord Francis Scott, a son of the 6th Duke of Buccleuch) Lady Ruby Elliot (who married Rowland Baring, 2nd Earl of Cromer), Lady Violet Mary Elliot (who married Lord Charles Petty-Fitzmaurice, and John Astor, 1st Baron Astor of Hever), and Hon.
 Gavin William Esmond Elliot (who was killed in action in 1917).

 His paternal grandparents were William Elliot-Murray-Kynynmound, 3rd Earl of Minto, and the former Emma Hislop (a daughter of General Sir Thomas Hislop, 1st Baronet).
 His maternal grandparents were Charles Grey and the former Caroline Eliza Farquhar.
 Among his extended maternal family was uncle, Albert Grey, 4th Earl Grey, and aunts Sybil Beauclerk, Duchess of St Albans, Louisa McDonnell, Countess of Antrim and Lady Victoria Dawnay.